-NOTE: The power window switches remain active for up 2 to three minutes (depending on the accessory delay setting) after the ignition switch has been turned OFF.
-Opening a vehicle front door will cancel this feature.
+NOTE: The power window switches remain active for up to three minutes (depending on the accessory delay setting) after the ignition switch has been turned OFF.
+Opening either of the vehicle's front doors will cancel this feature.

 Wind Buffeting